-This coconut and cherry cake is an old fashioned classic.
+This coconut and cherry cake is an old-fashioned classic bake.
 A sweet, tender coconut loaf cake studded with retro glace cherries!
 It’s the perfect easy cake to make for any occasion.

 I’ve been making this cake since I was a teenager.
 I can’t believe I’m only getting around to sharing the recipe with you now, but there you are.
 It often takes me years to get my act together, but I always get there eventually.

-There’s something so beautifully simple about this cherry studded coconut loaf cake.
+There’s something so beautifully simple about this cherry and coconut loaf cake.
 It’s incredibly easy to make and comes together very quickly – prep time is no longer than 10 minutes.

-It’s the perfect cake to make when you fancy doing a little baking, you don’t have lots of time but you need something delicious to enjoy with an afternoon cuppa.
+It’s the ideal cake to make when you fancy doing a little baking, you don’t have lots of time but you need something delicious to enjoy with an afternoon cuppa.

-If you’re into glace cherries obviously!
 I love them and would eat them straight from the tub when I was little.
-My Gran would hide them from me otherwise she would find an empty tub when she went to make her cherry scones!
+My Gran would hide them from me otherwise she would find an empty tub when she began to gather her ingredients together to make cherry scones or tiffin!

 - It’s a perfect store cupboard bake – if you tend to bake quite often, chances are you’ll probably have all the ingredients to make this cake in your cupboard.

-- It’s such an easy recipe – very little can go wrong, even if you think you can’t bake!
+- This is such an easy recipe – very little can go wrong, even if you think you can’t bake!
 Just for the record, I believe absolutely ANYONE can bake!

-- I’m in love with the texture of the cake – it’s very soft and fluffy.
+- The texture of the cake is DREAMY – it’s very soft and fluffy.

 tips and tricks for making this recipe

 - This recipe uses the “rub in” method – making for a light, crumbly textured cake.
-Be sure to keep a light hand when rubbing the butter into the flour and really rub the butter in until you have a mixture that looks just like fine breadcrumbs.
+Be sure to keep a light hand when rubbing the butter into the flour and rub the butter really well in until you have a mixture that looks just like fine breadcrumbs.

-- When making any cake with glace cherries, I always rinse the sticky syrup off the cherries, pat them dry with a piece of paper towel and cut them in half.
+- When making any cake with glace cherries, I always rinse the sticky syrup off the cherries, pat them dry with paper towels and cut them in half.
 This usually prevents the cherries from sinking to the bottom of the cake.
 Sometimes I even quarter the cherries, but I’ve never found it necessary for this recipe.

-- Be careful not to over bake the cake or it could turn out quite dry – it always bakes perfectly in 45 minutes in my oven, but obviously baking time can differ depending on your oven.
+- Be careful not to overbake the cake or it could turn out quite dry – it always bakes perfectly in 45 minutes in my oven.
+I recommend checking the cake after 40 minutes.
+It should be golden and spring back immediately when lightly pressed.
+A skewer inserted in the middle of the cake should emerge with no wet batter clinging to it.

 More classic bakes to try